ZoeBijl/Gaysper/README.md

 The initial sixteen ghost emoji were commissioned by an anonymous donator.
 We thank them for their gracious donation and for supporting the LGBTQ+ community as well as a queer artist.
 Because this is an LGBTQ+ project, half of the sales price was donated to an LGBTQ+ related good cause.

+All credits for the original Gaysper image go to [Baiiley](https://www.redbubble.com/es/people/baiiley/collections/447573-emojis).

 ## What’s included?

 A whole bunch of pride flags represented as very happy ghosts!